visgl/react-google-maps/docs/api-reference/hooks/use-maps-library.md

 # `useMapsLibrary` Hook

-React hook to get access to the different [Google Maps API libraries][gmp-libraries].
+React hook to get access to the different [Maps JavaScript API libraries][gmp-libraries].
 This is essentially a react-version of the `google.maps.importLibrary` function.

 ```tsx